 5. The film really was shot in Oklahoma

-Though there were certain scenes shot in Iowa, like the cornfield, the majority of filming took place around the state of Oklahoma.
+Though there were certain filming locations in Iowa, like the cornfield, the majority of filming took place around the state of Oklahoma.
 Apparently the original plan was to film in California but De Bont refused to film anywhere other than the heart of the real tornado alley.

 6. The town of Wakita now has a Twister Museum